-The Council will monitor the spread of Chalara - Ash dieback and other tree diseases and be prepared to take action when this becomes necessary.
+The Council will monitor the spread of tree diseases and be prepared to act when as necessary.

 In recent years a number of pests and diseases have had a drastic effect on tree populations within the UK.
 Many of them are thought to have been introduced through the importation of nursery stock from out with the UK.
 Those which are affecting or are most likely to affect large numbers of trees in West Lothian are Chalara or Ash dieback and Phytopthera ramorum affecting Larch.